fakemosquito/yolov10/data/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 1000 images.
+The dataset includes 1791 images.
-Hfwalkh are annotated in YOLOv8 format.
+Tile are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:
-* Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Stretch)

 No image augmentation techniques were applied.